 If the price of gold exceeds US\$2,000 per ounce, the royalty increases to 4.5%, and conversely, if the price of gold is below US\$1,000, the royalty will decrease to 1.5%.
-The first year's minimum royalty was paid on signing in November 2015.
+The first year's minimum royalty was paid in November 2015, and the annual minimum royalty of US\$75,000 has been made each subsequent November.
 The Operator is also obligated to complete a minimum of 1,000m of diamond drilling on the project within one year of obtaining the necessary permits.
-The Company received the fourth year payment of US\$75,000 in November 2018.

-Notes to the Condensed Consolidated Interim Financial Statements (Unaudited, prepared by management and expressed in Canadian dollars) For the three months ended May 31, 2019 and 2018
+Notes to the Condensed Consolidated Interim Financial Statements (Unaudited, prepared by management and expressed in Canadian dollars) For the nine months ended November 30, 2019 and 2018